seiyable/vue-simple-svg/README.md

 # vue-simple-svg
-A simple Vue.js plugin that allows you to use a component that loads a SVG image as an inline SVG so you can easily control its fill color from the parent component.
+A simple Vue.js plugin that allows you to use a component that loads a .svg image as an inline SVG so you can easily control its fill color from the parent component.
 No jQuery required.

 # Demo
 ![result](https://media.giphy.com/media/26FeVejNWHXsZiaIM/giphy.gif)